 With more than 9 million artifacts related to U.S. history and culture, the Smithsonian Institution shines a powerful light on American life, past and present, and serves as an important influence on the country’s understanding of its identity.
-In launching its new Our Shared Future: Reckoning with Our Racial Past program, the museum will bring more than 170 years of institutional knowledge to bear on one of the nation’s most critical issues: race and equality.
+In Our Shared Future: Reckoning with Our Racial Past program, the museum brings more than 170 years of institutional knowledge to bear on one of the nation’s most critical issues: race and equality.

 Amplifying the national conversation on race

-A new program from the Smithsonian Institution seeks to drive discussion and understanding around equality and opportunity in America
+The Smithsonian Institution expands discussion of equality and opportunity in America

 While no individual effort can solve the problems of inequality and racism, Bunch believes the Smithsonian program can provide another step forward by helping Americans “confront our difficult history and unite to bring healing and hope for our future.”